Dark Horse (2011 film): Plot

 At several points in the film Marie (his secretary who says she had twin children who would have been Abe's age but died) turns up in unexpected places and talks with him, often to discourage him from pursuing a relationship with Miranda or to take him away.
-The places include the car park outside the bar where he has just hit Mahmoud, his bedroom when he looks up hepatitis and on a street corner after an argument he has with his mother and brother in his car.
+The places include the parking lot outside the bar where he has just hit Mahmoud, his bedroom where he looks up hepatitis and on a street corner after an argument he had with his mother and brother in his car.

 While Miranda has forgotten about their date Abe gives a speech about how he is a dark horse and proposes marriage.
 She refuses but a few days later, out of desperation and after having talked to her ex, Mahmoud, she changes her mind, saying that she does want to marry Abe.
-During the course of events, Miranda says she has hepatitis B, and may have already put Abe at risk for catching it (since he used her toothbrush).
+During the course of events, Miranda says she has hepatitis B, and may have already put Abe at risk of catching it (since he used her toothbrush).
 He meets Miranda and Mahmoud (who is on friendly terms with her) at a bar and soon suspects that Mahmoud is the one who gave Miranda hepatitis.
 He beats up Mahmoud, breaking his jaw.
 Abe thinks he has driven away Miranda by this but she calls him and continues the relationship.
 Abe is fired by his father and is to be replaced by his cousin Justin.
 His mother tells him she knew about it and that they had long ago decided Abe was a failure.

 He runs through the rain to the same toy store where, at the start of the film, he had previously tried to return a damaged toy but had been told that he could not because the toy is open and the manager is out to lunch.
 This time Abe tells the clerk he is looking for his fiancee who is in the store somewhere.
 He pulls out his waterlogged receipt to prove that he has purchased a fiancee there and he just wants to pick her up but he gets the same response from the clerk.
 The store manager turns up and turns out to be Mahmoud with a severe jaw injury and neck brace.
 Mahmoud gives a speech about how "he knows Abe is a loser" and "Miranda never really cared and would have been better off with his brother".
 The speech develops into a metaphor about life and how everyone has a receipt that is abruptly cut off mid-sentence.